1. APPLICATION OF THESE CONDITIONS

 8.7 The security interest arising under this clause 8 attaches to the Goods when the Purchaser obtains possession of the Goods and the parties confirm that they have not agreed that any security interest arising under this clause 8 attaches at any later time.

 Any request by the Purchaser for cancellation of a Purchase Order must be in writing and may be delivered by post, hand delivery or facsimile or email.
 The Purchaser is liable to reimburse the Supplier for the costs it has incurred for labour and materials in fulfilling the Purchase Order up to the date the request for cancellation is received and acknowledged by the Supplier.
+Unless otherwise permitted under these Terms & Conditions Orders, once accepted, may not be cancelled or varied otherwise cancellation and variation fees may apply.
+You cannot cancel an Order once Goods have shipped in any circumstances.
+Special Orders cannot be cancelled.
+If we cancel your Order after acceptance, we will send you an e-mail notifying you of that cancellation.
+If we do, we will refund any money paid in respect of that Order unless an amount paid is subject to be forfeited (such as the non-refundable deposit for Special Orders).

 10. FORCE MAJEURE

-10.1 Neither party is liable for any Loss incurred by the other party as a result of any delay or failure to observe any of these conditions (other than an obligation to pay money) as a result of any circumstance beyond the party’s control, including but not limited to any strike, lock-out, labour dispute, act of God, fire, flood, accidental or malicious damage or breakdown in machinery.
+10.1 Neither party is liable for any Loss incurred by the other party as a result of any delay or failure to observe any of these conditions (other than an obligation to pay money) as a result of any circumstance beyond the party’s control, including but not limited to any strike, lock-out, labour dispute, fire, flood, accidental or malicious damage or breakdown in machinery.
 The party affected must notify the other party as soon as possible of such circumstance.

 10.2 During the continuance of such circumstance the obligations of the party affected, to the extent they are affected by the circumstance, are suspended and resume as soon as possible after the circumstance has ceased to have effect.